core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If a peer A is a CAPABLE device, it SHOULD run KUDOS only in FS mode and SHOULD NOT run KUDOS as initiator in no-FS mode.
 That is, when sending a KUDOS message, it SHOULD set to 0 the 'p' bit of the 'x' byte in the OSCORE Option value.
 An exception applies in the following cases.

-   * The peer A is running KUDOS with another peer B, which A has learned to not be a CAPABLE device (and hence not able to run KUDOS in FS mode).
+   * The peer A is running KUDOS with another peer B, which A has learned to not a non-CAPABLE device (and hence not able to run KUDOS in FS mode).

       Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 From then on, the peer A will perform every execution of KUDOS with the peer B in no-FS mode, including after a possible reboot.

    * The peer A is acting as responder and running KUDOS with another peer B without knowing its capabilities, and A receives a KUDOS message where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.

-* If the peer A is a CAPABLE device and has learned that another peer B is also a CAPABLE device (and hence able to run KUDOS in FS mode), then the peer A MUST NOT run KUDOS with the peer B in no-FS mode.
+* If a peer A is a CAPABLE device and has learned that another peer B is also a CAPABLE device (and hence able to run KUDOS in FS mode), then the peer A MUST NOT run KUDOS with the peer B in no-FS mode.
 This also means that, if the peer A acts as responder when running KUDOS with the peer B, the peer A MUST terminate the KUDOS execution if it receives a KUDOS message from the peer B where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.

    Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 This ensures that the peer A will perform every execution of KUDOS with the peer B in FS mode.
 In turn, this prevents a possible downgrading attack, aimed at making A believe that B is not a CAPABLE device, and thus to run KUDOS in no-FS mode although the FS mode can actually be used by both peers.

 Within the limitations above, two peers running KUDOS generate the new OSCORE Security Context CTX\_NEW according to the mode indicated per the bit 'p' set by the responder in the second KUDOS message.

-If, after having received the first KUDOS message, the responder can continue performing KUDOS, the bit 'p' in the reply message has the same value as in the bit 'p' set by the initiator, unless the value is 0 and the responder is not a CAPABLE device.
+If, after having received the first KUDOS message, the responder can continue performing KUDOS, the bit 'p' in the reply message has the same value as in the bit 'p' set by the initiator, unless the value is 0 and the responder is a non-CAPABLE device.
 More specifically:

 * If both peers are CAPABLE devices, they will run KUDOS in FS mode.
 That is, both initiator and responder sets the 'p' bit to 0 in the respective sent KUDOS message.